iOS Custom Drills: One System, Your Rules

 Custom Drills as a Foundation for Shooting Mastery

-Shooting mastery develops in three distinct steps, always in the same order:
+Shooting mastery develops in three steps, always in the same order:

 Rules That Preserve Honest Results

-This is why a LASERHIT Reload Mark is required and why target scale must be known.
-Measurement without geometry is not measurement.
-It is estimation.
+This is why a LASERHIT Reload Mark is required and why target scale must be defined.
+Measurement without geometry is estimation.

-Before starting the first stage, tap the Settings icon within the drill and customize:
+Before starting the first stage, tap the Settings icon and define your configuration:

 • indoor firing distance from 3 feet to 17.6 yards